eduvpn/documentation/PORTAL_HA.md

 # Introduction

-**WORK IN PROGRESS**
+This document explains how to run a "high available" and "redundant" setup.

-This document tells you how to store the application database inside [MariaDB](https://mariadb.org/) and the (browser) session information inside [memcached](https://www.memcached.org/) instead of the local file system.
+ store the application database inside [MariaDB](https://mariadb.org/) and the (browser) session information inside [memcached](https://www.memcached.org/) instead of the local file system.
 This is useful if you want to make the VPN service "high available" or provide load